habx/service-logfwd/README.md

 - Could be optimized (but probably handles tenths of megabytes per second)
 - Some logstash fields might not be very well converted
 - Some logstash fields might be transmitted in the session data to reduce the amount of data being sent
-- No handling of `413 Entity too large`: We don't try to prevent it or try to deal with it (but never faced it)
 - Each connection can consume a lot of memory (roughly 300KB * 1000 = 300MB), but will likely consume a lot less in standard usage
-- Needs some refactoring to cut some parts of the code
+- Needs some refactoring
-- SSL isn't supported, easy to add
+- SSL isn't supported (easy to add)
 - No clean shutdown: We should stop to accept clients and disconnect existing ones
 - Only supports TCP.
 UDP wouldn't be difficult to setup but the sessionInfo mechanism would have to be handheld by other means